smu-cs-3353/22s-pa01-sussybaka/README.md

 When the code executes, it reads in the specified file name and outputs three files, one for each algorithm, to the /output/ directory.
 To ensure to project runs successfully, make sure the specified input file name is correct in relation to the 22s-pa01-sussybaka project file, and the /output/ directory exists in the same directory as the 22s-pa01-sussybaka project file.
 If something were to go wrong, an error message stating the issue would be displayed.

 The -b flag is used to specify whether the Brute Force Algorithm should be used.
 If the -b flag is included, the Brute Force Algorithm runs.
 If the -b flag is not there, then the Brute Force Algorithm will not run.

+The -timer flag is used to specify whether the algorithms should be timed.
+If the -timer flag is included, the High Value Algorithm and the Custom Algorithm will be timed.
+If the -b flag is included, then the Brute Force Algorithm will also be timed.
+If the -timer flag is not included, then the program runs without timing the algorithms.

 ### Sample Input